tgdiriba/comp-geom/project_1/README.md

 Bug Considerations
 ---
-There are some issues with drawing vertical lines and tight polygon bounds resulting in polygons being open when they should be closed.
+There are some issues with drawing tight polygon bounds resulting in polygons being open when they should be closed.
+This may cause problems with the flood fill algorithm.